max-leuthaeuser/SCROLL/README.md

     }
   }

-  class Transaction(val amount: CurrencyRepr) extends Context {
+  class Transaction(val amount: CurrencyRepr) extends Compartment {
     def execute() {
       // one queries for exactly 1 role of the provided type it can find in scope. one[Source]().withDraw(amount)